 What To Do When You Get A Bad Copy?

 Send it in.
-If you’ve had the lens past the return date, then you can send it in and warranty should cover it.
+If you’ve had the lens past the return date, you can send it in, and the warranty should cover it.
 They did on mine.
-I sent it into Fujifilm’s repair center and they happily fixed it.
+I sent it to Fujifilm’s repair center, and they happily fixed it.
 It just took about 2-3 months.
-So be patient and hopefully it’s still under warranty by the time it gets back incase they failed to fix it.
+So be patient; hopefully, it’s still under warranty by the time it gets back in case they fail to fix it.

-In my particular instance, they replaced the lens mount and added a huge piece of dust to the rear element.
-The lens also has the same problem so it’s not fixed and my warranty is expired.
-So not only did they not fix it, they gave it back in worse condition.
-So my 10-24 is now a lovely paper weight.
-Such a bummer.
+In my particular instance, they replaced the lens mount and added dust to the rear element.
+The lens also has the same problem, so it’s not fixed, and my warranty has expired.
+Not only did they not fix it, but they gave it back in worse condition.
+So my 10-24 is now a lovely paperweight—a bummer.

 Fujinon 10-24mm f4 OIS Review Conclusions

-I really do love this lens.
+I do love this lens.
 It’s so convenient and excellent for travel photography.

-The lens is small and light and the focal range of 10-24mm is very fun to use.
-The Fujifilm lens profile correction does an excellent job of eliminating any distortion, vignetting or aberrations, making this lens great for architecture and landscapes.
-Just keep in mind lens performs very well at wide to mid ranges but the performance drops off a bit by 24mm.
+The lens is small and light, and the focal range of 10-24mm is fun.
+The Fujifilm lens profile correction eliminates any distortion, vignetting, or aberrations, making this lens great for architecture and landscapes.
+Remember that the lens performs very well at wide to mid ranges, but the performance drops off by 24mm.

-If you do choose to buy this lens, just be sure to shoot something like a brick wall to see if your lens has similar issues to mine.
+If you buy this lens, shoot something like a brick wall to see if it has similar issues.
 I’m sure it won’t.

 Be sure to check out my Fujifilm lens list for a complete list of all the available Fujinon lenses.